 Serving suggestion: slice some sourdough bread and top it with some delicious smoked carrot lox and vegan cream cheese

 Vegan kefir is a fermented drink made using a combination of water, plant-based milk, and kefir grains, which are a symbiotic culture of bacteria and yeast.
-The fermentation process produces live bacteria and yeasts, which can provide health benefits when consumed.
+The fermentation process produces live bacteria and yeasts.

 To make vegan kefir, the kefir grains are added to a mixture of water and plant-based milk, such as soy, almond, or coconut milk.
 The mixture is then left to ferment for several hours or up to a day, depending on the desired flavour and texture.
 During the fermentation process, the bacteria and yeast in the kefir grains feed on the sugar in the milk, producing organic acids, enzymes, and other compounds that give kefir its characteristic tangy taste and fizzy texture.